derekm1215/terraform-getting-started/README.md

 # terraform-getting-started
-This repository hosts a guide to get started with Hashicorp Terraform.
+This repository includes includes a guide and repository to help you get started with Terraform and Docker.